Al fresco dining in Norfolk: 12 pretty restaurants

-Somewhat of a hidden gem, The Belgian Monk in Pottergate is housed in a striking Tudor style building with design features that make the most of its historical charm: half timbered façade, dark wood and mismatched vintage chairs.
+The Belgian Monk in Pottergate is housed in a striking Tudor style building with design features that make the most of its historical charm: half timbered façade, dark wood and mismatched vintage chairs.
 As you might expect from the name, this pub pays homage to Belgium with 45 beers including the must-try Ter Dolen Kriek, a cherry beer that’s only UK home is The Belgian Monk.
 Food carries this trend along with Belgian style tapas that includes plates such as spiced fried halloumi, Limburg potatoes sliced and sautéed with garlic and herbs and Bitterballen, deep fried lamb in breadcrumbs served with Belgian mustard.
-There’s also a dedicated menu of mussels; the pub’s speciality.
+There’s also a dedicated menu of mussels, the pub’s speciality.

-The garden: although it’s small, this garden is an oasis in the city with greenery and flowers dotted around – it’s the perfect spot to sip that famous cherry beer in the sun!
+The garden: although it’s small, this garden is an oasis in the city with greenery and flowers dotted around – it’s perfect to sip the famous cherry beer in the sun!

-Charming north Norfolk town Wells-next-the-Sea is home to The Globe Inn, the restaurant and hotel that makes for a welcome escape from metropolitan life in the city.
-Seafood comes from the north Norfolk coastline and meat comes from cows grazed in the marshes and fields that are plentiful in the area and forms simple dishes that let the local, quality produce speak for itself.
+Charming north Norfolk town Wells-next-the-Sea is home to The Globe Inn, the restaurant and hotel that makes for a welcome escape from metropolitan life.
+Fish and seafood comes from the north Norfolk coastline and meat comes from cows grazed in the marshes and fields that are plentiful in the area.
+These form simple dishes that let the local, quality produce speak for itself.
 The restaurant is dog friendly too!

 The garden: with an outdoor pizza oven creating the distinctive charred aroma only achieved with a wood burner, the courtyard at The Globe Inn is an intimate sun trap, or head to the front and enjoy views across the Georgian square, The Buttlands.

-If you can find a prettier outdoor place to enjoy a bite to eat and a drink than the Staithe ‘n’ Willow in Horning, pints are on us!
-The ultra bucolic thatched building surrounds a courtyard filled with delicate-looking white furniture and is bordered by flowers and shrubbery creating a dreamy fairytale spot to enjoy anything from cream teas to a full Sunday roast.
-All to be enjoyed
+If you can find a prettier outdoor spot than the Staithe ‘n’ Willow in Horning to enjoy a bite to eat, pints are on us.
+The ultra bucolic thatched building surrounds a courtyard filled with delicate-looking white furniture and is bordered by flowers and shrubbery creating a fairytale place to enjoy anything from cream teas to a full Sunday roast.